argrelay/argrelay/docs/dev_notes/completion_perf_notes.md

 These are notes on optimization done for end-to-end request-response specifically for Tab-completion.

+# Results ahead of details

+The biggest perf impact is contributed by `import`-s</br>
+(even choice of HTTP-client is driven by time to `import` specific library).

+This suggests that server lookup is hardly embeddable (to make `argrelay` serverless),</br>
+unless using custom data-crunching logic with minimum `import`-s (or even not in Python).

 # Why bother optimizing?

 Unlike many GUI-s, Bash CLI does not have async execution -